A generalisation of the deformation variety: Porous horo-normal surfaces

-To show that connecting a finite number of times along strips of this type will produce a connected $\til{R_\text{in}}$, choose some connected fundamental domain $D_0\subset\til{M}$ for $M$ made from some union of tetrahedra of the original tetrahedralisation $\til{\mathcal{T}}$ and consider the connected components of $\til{R_\text{in}}$ that intersect $D_0$.
-There will be some finite number of these since $D_0$ is made from finitely many tetrahedra, each of which can intersect at most one component of $\til{R_\text{in}}$. $D_0$ has some finite number of $\pi_1M$ translates that touch it along faces of $\til{\mathcal{T}}$.
-Connecting all of the components that intersect $D_0$ together, and connecting the resulting single component for $D_0$ to each of the components intersecting the touching $\pi_1M$ translates (if they are not already the same component as the one intersecting $D_0$) results in a connected $\til{R_\text{in}}$.
-Finally, the only way that two components of $\til{R_\text{in}}$ are not separated by a strip of triangles of types $21,3,3,\ldots,3,3,21$ is if any path from one to the other would have to pass through some intermediary component and by connecting to intermediaries we eventually connect the two original components.\\
+For each horo-normal surface, there are a finite number of strips that are needed.
+To see this, first choose some connected fundamental domain $D_0\subset\til{M}$ for $M$ made from some union of tetrahedra of the original triangulation $\til{\mathcal{T}}$.
+Consider the connected components of $\til{R_\text{in}}$ that intersect $D_0$.
+There will be some finite number of these since $D_0$ is made from finitely many tetrahedra, each of which can intersect at most one component of $\til{R_\text{in}}$. $D_0$ has some finite number of $\pi_1M$-translates that touch it along faces of $\til{\mathcal{T}}$.
+Connecting all of the components that intersect $D_0$ together, and connecting the resulting single component for $D_0$ to each of the components intersecting the touching $\pi_1M$-translates (if they are not already the same component as the one intersecting $D_0$) results in a connected $\til{R_\text{in}}$.
+In addition, the manifold has only finitely many boundary components, lifts of all of which must be incident to tetrahedra in $D_0$.
+Therefore we also need only finitely many strips to connect out to the vertices corresponding to those boundary components.\\

-Now that we have $\til{R_\text{in}}$ connected, satisfying condition 2 is similar but easier.
-If it fails then a vertex $v \in\mathcal{V}$ has only edges in $\mathcal{E}_0$ incident to it, and so all triangles incident to it are of type 3.
-All we have to do is take a strip from a type 21 triangle through type 3 triangles out to $v$.
-Choosing a minimal such strip in $\til{\mathcal{T}}$ and inserting pillows along it as before, taking detours when necessary, will suffice. \end{proof}

-\begin{thm} Suppose $M$ is a connected 3-manifold with ideal tetrahedralisation $\mathcal{T}$.
-Then there exists a tetrahedralisation $\mathcal{T}_*$ of $M$ obtained from $\mathcal{T}$ by a finite number of pillow insertions such that all surfaces in horo-normal form relative to $\mathcal{T}_*$ are omnipresent. \end{thm}